Written by Helen Chu, MS RDN, US Registered Dietitian

 Daily food choices can have a huge environmental impact

 Healthy eating habits have obvious health benefits.
-Our food choices have impact not only on our health, but also the environment.
-In the fight against climate change we often overlook the impact of food we eat.
+Our food choices have impact not only on our health but also the environment.
+In the fight against climate change, we often overlook the impact of the food we eat.

-Climate change is change in average weather, like rising temperatures, frequency and intensity of extreme natural events such as heat waves, heavy rains, hurricanes, drought.
-Hong Kong’s average temperature has risen by 0.8-degree celsius per decade since 1980s.
+Climate change is a change in average weather, like rising temperatures, frequency and intensity of extreme natural events such as heat waves, heavy rains, hurricanes, drought.
+Hong Kong’s average temperature has risen by 0.8-degree Celsius per decade since the 1980s.

 Climate Change and Older adults

 Everyone is affected by climate change at some point in our lives.
 However, some are more vulnerable than others.
-Older adults experience greater impact of climate change on their health.
-The heat wave can trigger complications in elderly with chronic conditions such as heart, lung disease.
-Higher level of ozone and air pollutant worsen asthma, COPD (chronic obstructive pulmonary disease) and other respiratory conditions.
+Older adults experience a greater impact of climate change on their health.
+The heat wave can trigger complications in the elderly with chronic conditions such as heart, lung disease.
+The higher level of ozone and air pollution worsen asthma, COPD (chronic obstructive pulmonary disease) and other respiratory conditions.
 This may lead to an increase in emergency ward visits and hospital admissions.